 Click on the "To Username" field to open the drop-down that contains the Slack users you can choose from.
 Then, simply click on the user you want Zapier to send the notification message to when someone subscribes/contacts you.

 The "Message Text" field is important because this is where you have to set the information the message will contain along with the text of the message that will appear in Slack.

-Let's say you want the Name, Email Address, IP Address and the Tags associated to the person who subscribes or contacts you.
+Let's say you want the Name, Email Address, IP Address, and the Tags associated with the person who subscribes or contacts you.
 For each of these, you will have to enter a text and insert a separate field in the "Message Text" field.

-Entering the text is simple, you just have to type in the text you want displayed in the message before the respective information.
+Entering the text is simple, you just have to type in the text you want to be displayed in the message before the respective information.
 For instance, you can write "Email address".

-Once you select a field, it will automatically be inserted to the "Message Text" field after the text you have previously written, like this:
+Once you select a field, it will automatically be inserted to the "Message Text" field after the text you have previously written.